dextero/smithay/README.md

 Jank:

-* Key release events are messed up. crossterm can only emit them when kitty terminal protocol is used.
 * Mouse coordinates can't handle resizing the window after startup.
 * IT'S SLOOOOOOOW
 * You can't stop it with Ctrl+C, only `kill` it from another terminal